Kenny Bell: Tampa Bay Buccaneers

-The Tampa Bay Buccaneers selected Bell in the fifth round of the 2015 NFL Draft at pick 162, using the pick they acquired from the Baltimore Ravens in exchange for Jeremy Zuttah.
+The Tampa Bay Buccaneers selected Bell in the fifth round of the 2015 NFL draft at pick 162, using the pick they acquired from the Baltimore Ravens in exchange for Jeremy Zuttah.
 He spent the 2015 season on the Buccaneers' injured reserve list following a preseason hamstring injury; he did not have any catches in the first two preseason games.
 On September 3, 2016, he was released by the Buccaneers as part of final roster cuts.

 Baltimore Ravens

-On October 5, 2016, Bell was signed to the Baltimore Ravens' practice squad.
+On October 5, 2016, Bell was signed to the Ravens' practice squad.
 He signed a reserve/future contract with the Ravens on January 2, 2017.

 On August 18, 2017, Bell was waived/injured by the Ravens and placed on injured reserve.
 He was released on August 20, 2017.
 He was re-signed to the Ravens' practice squad on October 24, 2017.

 Denver Broncos

 On January 17, 2018, Bell signed a reserve/future contract with the Denver Broncos.
-He was waived/injured on August 3, 2018 and was placed on injured reserve.
+He was waived/injured on August 3, 2018, and was placed on injured reserve.
 He was released four days later.